 - This session is an opportunity for universities, industry, schools, or community organisations to pose real life design challenges and lead student through the design process to ideate and present possible solutions.

-- Workshops must demonstrate hands-on STEAM and / or entrepreneurial activities for Year 4 – Year 10 students
+- Workshops must demonstrate hands-on STEAM and / or entrepreneurial activities for Year 4 to 10 students and Teachers

 - Presented by attending students / teachers / universities / sponsors / organisations